Bastibaard/IP-analysers-TPOT/README.md

 If you happened to stumble on this page and have no idea what T-POT is, go have a loot at their amazing product: [TPOT-honeypot](https://github.com/telekom-security/tpotce)

+# Licensing

+                    GNU GENERAL PUBLIC LICENSE
+                       Version 3, 29 June 2007

+ Copyright (C) 2007 Free Software Foundation, Inc. <https://fsf.org/>
+ Everyone is permitted to copy and distribute verbatim copies of this license document, but changing it is not allowed.